tekknolagi/isdt/lecture-notes/3-bld.md

 (Note that we did not pass `-c`, so we were requesting a full compilation and linking of `main.c` into an object file, not an executable.)

+But okay, let's give `main.o` the library it needs and compile a full executable.
+This appears to link successfully---there was no error message---and we can inspect the code:

 ```console?prompt=$
 $ gcc -Os main.c lib.c
 $ objdump -M intel --disassemble=main ./a.out